Center for Career Development - Employers

 How are internships graded?

-Supervisors are not responsible for course grades.
-Supervisor feedback through the mid and final evaluation may be taken into consideration.
+Worksite Supervisors are not responsible for course grades.
+Worksite Supervisor feedback through the mid and final evaluation may be taken into consideration.

 What should I do if intern performance/attendance issues arise?

-Supervisors should contact the Internship Coordinator with any issues regarding an intern’s performance.
-Once notified, the Internship Coordinator will meet with the student to address and rectify and workplace concerns.
+Worksite Supervisors should contact the CCD with any issues regarding an intern’s performance.
+Once notified, the CCD or Faculty Supervisor will meet with the student to address and rectify and workplace concerns.
 The earlier we are notified; the sooner we can work with an intern to adjust their performance.

 What are other employer partnership opportunities?